CRICMIND.AI

 Highest chase214/2RCB vs SRH, 2016

 The 287/3 in 2016 (SRH vs RCB) is the highest team total in IPL history — a record set on a flat, dew-affected surface in the second innings with RCB batting.
-That match featured the highest T20 individual score combination: David Warner (90), Chris Gayle (76), and Virat Kohli (113).
+That match featured the highest T20 individual score combination: KL Rahul (90), Chris Gayle (76), and Virat Kohli (113).
 The flat dew surface, combined with Chinnaswamy-like altitude effects (though Hyderabad is lower at 536m), produced conditions where bowlers were completely ineffective.

 Best Batsmen at Rajiv Gandhi Stadium (IPL)